maximusmaxy/JoJoban-Training-Mode-Menu/README.md

 - Stand Gauge Refill
 - Infinite Protection System (IPS)

+## Guard Action

+Can be used to perform the following actions on guard or after a delay:

+- Push Block
+- Guard Cancel

+To use this feature when enabled use start and hold away from you to set your opponent into blocking mode.
+Once they block an attack they will automatically perform the selected guard action after the desired amount of frames.

 ## Air Tech

 Air teching can be set to on or off with 4 options.
 Up/Neutral, Down, Away or toward with delay

-## Guard Cancel

-Guard cancel can be set to on or off with delay.
-To use this feature when enabled use start and hold away from you to set your opponent into blocking mode.
-Once they block an attack they will automatically guard cancel after the desired amount of frames.

 ## Direct Control